Foreign Languages Online Methods Course

 Tuition and fees for the Online Methods Course for the Summer and Fall sessions are:

 You will have access to your course the first day the class begins each semester.
 You will not be able to access your course before then.
 To access your course after you have registered and paid your fees, you must do the following:

 Log into your course by going to the "student portal" (go to http://weber.edu and select "current students."
 You will use your Wild Cat user name and password to log in.

-There are two required texts for this course.
-You need to order them ASAP.
+There is one required text for this course.
+You need to order it ASAP.

 For technical assistance with your course please contact: 1-800-848-6499 or 801-626-6499.

-To find out how the course is set up and structured please click on the following link.
+To find out how the course is set up and structured please click on the Online Methods Course Syllabus link in the side bar.
 This is a sample syllabus and there may be some changes to the current semester course.